lau12een/go-to-doctor/README.md

 #  The Right Doctor App

-The Right Doctor app is designed and created for parents/caregivers raising individuals with autism and Adults diagnosed with autism or other related disorders.
+The Right Doctor app is designed and created for individuals with autism or other related disorders.
+Whether you are the person with the diagnosis or you are caring for someone who has the diagnosis, it is important to know that the physician knows how to treat someone with a developmental disorder.
+Other practical uses are to see if there are options in your area .
+Since doctors whom have experience with treating individuals with autism are few and far between, you may be interested in moving to another state that carries a high population of autism-knowledgable physicians.

 ### Working Prototype